SylviaRemington/intro-to-mongoose-lab/README.md

 ## Notes from JS Section (so I understand the lab better)
 ### Intro to Mongoose Lab Objective:
-// A Customer Relationship Management (CRM) tool is an application that allows a company to keep track of their customers.
+A Customer Relationship Management (CRM) tool is an application that allows a company to keep track of their customers.
 In this lab. you’re going to create a terminal-based CRM application that will have full CRUD functionality on a single model: Customer.

 ### Adding/Installing a dependency/package called prompt-sync
-// Prompt-sync is a package that allows us to easily collect input from a user in the terminal.
+Prompt-sync is a package that allows us to easily collect input from a user in the terminal.
 This is how we will interact with our application. (npm i prompt-sync)

-// To ensure prompt-sync is working, I added the code below.
+// To ensure prompt-sync is working, I added the code within the app.js file.
 // But I also tested it using node by typing the following in the terminal:
 // node app.js --The terminal then prompted me: "What is your name?"
 // --I responded: "Sylvia"